More than a half-century of savings, service and stability

 - Received “Outstanding Health Plan” award in 2007 from the Disease Management Association of America for integration of health risk assessment with open enrollment process to achieve a completion rate of over 80%

 - “CIS24” program takes advantage of synergy between CIS self-insured medical and workers’ comp plans with the goals of expediting appropriate treatment and return to work for injured workers, & lowering medical costs.

 - Discretionary benefit changes are deferred until bargaining contracts renew

 - Successfully bending the cost curve

-- CIS medical trend and rates have consistently been lower than Regence’s standard trend
+- CIS medical trend and rate changes have consistently been lower than Regence’s standard trend